MicrosoftEdge/MSEdgeExplainers/IframeMediaPause/iframe_media_pausing.md

 ### Web Audio API

 The Web Audio API renders audio through an [AudioContext](https://webaudio.github.io/web-audio-api/#AudioContext) object.
-We propose that the `AudioContext` shouldn't be [allowed to start](https://webaudio.github.io/web-audio-api/#allowed-to-start) whenever it is not rendered and dissalowed by the `media-playback-while-not-rendered` policy.
+We propose that the `AudioContext` shouldn't be [allowed to start](https://webaudio.github.io/web-audio-api/#allowed-to-start) whenever it is not rendered and disallowed by the `media-playback-while-not-rendered` policy.

 For scenario 1, if the iframe is not rendered, any `AudioContext` will not be [allowed to start](https://webaudio.github.io/web-audio-api/#allowed-to-start).
 Therefore, attempting to [create](https://webaudio.github.io/web-audio-api/#dom-audiocontext-audiocontext) a new `AudioContext` or start playback by calling `resume()`[https://webaudio.github.io/web-audio-api/#dom-audiocontext-resume] shouldn't output any audio and put the `AudioContext` into a [`"suspended"`](https://webaudio.github.io/web-audio-api/#dom-audiocontextstate-suspended) state.
 It would be recommended for the iframe to wait for a new user interaction event before calling `resume()`[https://webaudio.github.io/web-audio-api/#dom-audiocontext-resume] - e.g., `click`.